stream-protocol/stream-payments-app/README.md

 ** Note **

 These links redirect you to the frontend local deployments.
 We included sample development certificates in `backend-serverless` and `mock-shopify-serverless`, however, you might need to ignore browser errors.
-[Follow this guide](https://blog.simontimms.com/2021/10/12/serverless-offline-https/) to setup your own local dev certificates
+[Follow this guide](https://blog.simontimms.com/2021/10/12/serverless-offline-https/) to set up your own local dev certificates

 For various helper scripts you might need while extending the code, in apps/backend-serverless, you can run